Skip to content

 Instructions

-• Next, season the steak on all sides as you would before cooking it with coarse salt and cracked pepper.
+• Next, season the steak on all sides with coarse salt and cracked pepper.

 • Place it on a rack over a sheet tray and place it in the refrigerator uncovered for 2 to 24 hours.
 This pre-seasoning process will allow the salt and pepper to penetrate deep into the meat so that every bite is perfectly seasoned.
 This works exceptionally well when the steak is at least 1 ½” + thick.

-• For a medium rare internal steak, place the steak in the pan, turn the heat down to medium, and let the steak cook for 1 minute.
+• For a medium-rare internal steak, place it in the pan, turn the heat down to medium, and let the steak cook for 1 minute.

 • Next, using tongs, move the steak around in a circular motion for 1 minute.
 Doing this will help completely brown the top of the steak.

-• Baste the steak with a large spoon for 2 minutes to help brown and flavor the steak more.
+• Baste the steak with a spoon for 2 minutes to help brown and flavor more.
 Remove the steak once it reaches 120° to 125° internally for medium-rare.

 Notes